Hypercube Policy Regularization Framework for Offline Reinforcement Learning: Experiment

 \subsection{Experiment in other D4RL environment}

 To further validate the performance of the algorithms, additional experiments were conducted in Adroit and Maze environments.
-Compared with Gym environments, Adroit and Maze environments are more complex and challenging for agents to learn.
-Maze environments comprise a series of maze navigation tasks, wherein the agent is required to develop a policy to reach the end point from the path information provided in the static dataset.
+Maze environments comprise a series of maze navigation tasks.
 The agent is rewarded solely upon reaching the designated endpoint.
-It is therefore necessary for the algorithm to possess the ability to overcome sparse rewards.
+It is therefore necessary for the algorithm to overcome sparse rewards.
 Adroit environments consist of some datasets that simulate a range of human activities.
-The complexity of human activities, the limited scope of the data and the relatively sparse rewards make it extremely challenging to learn Adroit environments.
+The complexity of human activities, the limited scope of the data and the relatively sparse rewards make it extremely challenging.

-The original reward was utilized for the experiments conducted on Gym and Adroit.
-For the experiments on Maze, since the majority of the algorithms were unable to achieve effective results with the original reward information.
-Consequently, a modification was made to this information following algorithms such as Diffusion-QL.
-In the Maze and Adroit environments, the algorithms employed for comparison are TD3-BC and Diffusion-QL, as the special parameters used by most algorithms in these environments have not been made available for public scrutiny.

-In order to ensure a fair comparison, the results presented in Table \ref{result2} include the results obtained after training for 1000 epochs as well as the highest score achieved during the training process.
-This is due to the significant performance fluctuations of algorithms in maze environments.
-The training diagrams are illustrated in Figure\ref{exp2}.
+To ensure a fair comparison, Table \ref{result2} includes the score after training for 1000 epochs and the highest score during the training process.
+This is due to the significant performance fluctuations in Maze environments.
+More experiment results are presented in the Appendices\footnote{https://arxiv.org/abs/2411.04534}.

-The experimental results demonstrate that TD3-BC-C and Diffusion-C are also effective in complex environments, which further demonstrates the effectiveness of the hypercube policy regularization framework.